Crich: In popular culture

-The village was a location for the setting for the ITV drama series Peak Practice (along with Ashover for a time).
-Images of the village also appear in the 2007 film And When Did You Last See Your Father? starring Colin Firth.
-In the film Firth is seen riding a motorbike up Chapel Lane.
+The village was a location for the setting of the ITV drama series Peak Practice (1993–2002), along with the nearby Ashover for a time.

+Images of the village also appear in the drama film And When Did You Last See Your Father?
+(2007), starring Colin Firth.
+In the film Firth can be seen riding a motorcycle up Chapel Lane.